Skyhawk Rifle | Bob Beard - Volunteer Assistant

-Under Beard's tutelage, the Skyhawks have been a model of excellence and consistency.
-UT Martin has been ranked in the Top 20 nationally at season's end in 30 of the last 31 years.
+Under Beard's tutelage, the Skyhawks were a model of excellence and consistency as UT Martin finished ranked in the Top 20 nationally at season's end in 32 of his 33 years.

 Beard is also credited as a trailblazer for the success of the Murray State University rifle program while he was a student at the school located just 50 miles north of Martin in Murray, Ky.